 The local cuisine is composed of peasant dishes which have been revived by local chefs and acclaimed nationally by critics for their taste and simplicity.
 The famous Olive all’Ascolana, made with three kind of meats and lightly fried, is unique to Ascoli Piceno and is a must-try for every visitor.
 Along Marche’s coast it is common to find typical seafood dishes.
 One such dish is called “Brodetto”, a classic fish stew with variations found in each coastal town.
 From the land, you can experience the history of Le Marche by tasting the classic baked pasta dish “Vincisgrassi”, which is similar to the well-known “Lasagna” and uses a pasta sauce recipe that dates back to 1784!
 Other typical products include the Prosciutto of Carpegna which is a D.O.P protected ham similar to Parma but with a more savoury taste profile, as well as Ciauscolo, a soft salami that is spread on fresh bread like pâté.
 At The Italian on Tour you will find that each location we visit is connected historically to its dishes which are deeply rooted in tradition and shared with pride by all Marchigiani.

 Marche is a thriving wine production area, boasting award winning reds and whites.
-The best known wines of the region are the Verdicchio dei Castelli di Jesi, an outstanding white wine from the province of Ancona and the Rosso Piceno, a bold red from the hills near Ascoli Piceno.
-In line with the quality of the wines is the hospitality experienced in this region.
+The best known wines of the region are the bold Pecorino white, the Verdicchio dei Castelli di Jesi, an outstanding white wine from the province of Ancona, and the Rosso Piceno, a bold red from the hills near Ascoli Piceno.
+In line with the quality of the wines, is the genuine passion of our vintners and homespun hospitality they always bring to each wine experience.

-At The Italian on Tour you will experience a genuine welcoming when you are on our tours.
+At The Italian on Tour you will experience a true welcoming when you are on our tours.
 The feel of Marche is very different than that of other regions in Italy, where you are just another tourist.
 The Land is pristine and in many cases undiscovered by tourism.
-The pride of the Marchigiani shines through in their hospitality, displaying a sincere interest in sharing traditions, history and cuisine with those that come from abroad.
+The pride of the Marchigiani (people from Le Marche) shines through in their hospitality, displaying a sincere interest in sharing traditions, history and cuisine with those that come from abroad.